More Lessons for High School Geometry

 A lesson on polygons inscribed in and circumscribed about a circle.

 A review of practice problems involving polygons inscribed in and circumscribed about a circle

 This video provides the steps to constructing a circle that is circumscribed about a triangle.

 The point of concurrency of the three angle bisectors of a triangle is the incenter.
 It is the center of the circle that can be inscribed in the triangle, making the incenter equidistant from the three sides of the triangle.
 To construct the incenter, first construct the three angle bisectors; the point where they all intersect is the incenter.
 The incenter is always located within the triangle.

-This video demonstrates how to construct an incenter and inscribed circle using a compass and straight-edge.
+How to construct an incenter and inscribed circle using a compass and straight-edge?

 With three angle bisectors, you construct an Incenter.

 An incenter is the center of a circle which can be drawn inscribed inside a triangle (just barely touching the three sides).

 Rotate to landscape screen format on a mobile phone or small tablet to use the Mathway widget, a free math problem solver that answers your questions with step-by-step explanations.